ZienthOS/.github/profile/README.md

 - Want to build check out our [Manifest](https://github.com/ZienthOS/android)

 ### Get Involved!
-We welcome contributors, developers, and enthusiasts to join our community and help shape the future of Project Matrixx
+We welcome contributors, developers, and enthusiasts to join our community and help shape the future of ZienthOS